espeak-ng/espeak-ng/docs/mbrola.md

 * `en1_phtrans` is a translation file to convert between eSpeak NG phonemes and the equivalent MBROLA phonemes.

+If language code differs between MBROLA voice and eSpeak NG language, then additional line is necessary:

+        language xx

+where `xx` is code of the language in eSpeak NG.

 Binary `xxN_phtrans` files are kept in `espeak-ng-data/mbrola_ph` folder and are generated from `phsource/mb/xxN` text files, during MBROLA voice compilation.

-Additionaly MBROLA voice definition file can have other optional parameters, similar to eSpeak NG voices, which are described [Voices](voices.md) file.
+Additionally MBROLA voice definition file can have other optional parameters, similar to eSpeak NG voices, which are described [Voices](voices.md) file.

 ### 2. Add MBROLA phoneme translation file